Frequently Asked Questions

 Where should I report broken lights/playground equipment/overflowing trash cans?

 For decades, it’s been a tradition in the Forest Hills community to leave outgrown toys at the playground.
 Unfortunately, the trucks, ride-on toys and other fun stuff are not durable enough to handle this much love, and often break within a matter of days.
 For the safety of all who enjoy the park, we ask that you NOT leave your unwanted toys, and if you see one that is broken, please throw it in a trash recepticle (if it will fit) or take it home to place with your own trash.

 Why doesn’t the drinking fountain work?

 A drinking fountain was added to the playground during the 2014 playground renovation.
 Shortly after that, we discovered that playground users were pouring sand down the drain, clogging it.
-Other users were using it to wash sand from children's hand and feet, which also clogs the drain.
-And, sand gets into the mechanism for starting the fountain, and it gets stuck in the "on" position, wasting gallons of water.
+Other users were using it to wash sand from children’s hands and feet, which also clogged the drain.
+And, sand gets into the mechanism for starting the fountain, and it gets stuck in the “on” position, wasting gallons of water.
 We are entertaining ideas for fixes.
 In the meantime, there is another drinking fountain by the tennis courts.
 Outside of winter months, it should be operational.
 If it is not, please contact 311 to report it.

 Are dogs allowed on the baseball field and inside the playground?